Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ## Design Choices

 The site emulates simplicity, elegance, and beauty, as reflected in nature.
 Bold images are featured alongside small bodies of text so as not to detract from each other.
 Icons from Font Awesome are used throughout the site to further emphasise what is being written.
-The overall experience of the site should be informative, refreshing and inspirational
+The overall experience of the site should be informative, refreshing and inspirational.

 ### **Wireframes**

-Mobile
+#### Mobile

 ![Mobile Wireframe design](assets/images/Mobile.png)

-Ipad
+#### Ipad

 ![Ipad Wireframe design](assets/images/Ipad.png)

-Desktop
+#### Desktop

 ![Desktop Wireframe design](assets/images/Desktop.png)

 ### **Images**

 When researching other travel sites the developer liked how beautiful landscape shots were heavily featured across all pages.
 She wanted to emulate this and so bold hero images are featured across all pages, apart from the hikes page.
-Images are also used to define sections within the longer pages such as the home and hikes pages.
+Images are also used to define sections within the longer pages such as the 'Home' and 'Hikes' pages.
 The images chosen are meant to inspire and motivate users to explore their landscapes and go hiking.

 ### **Font**